Calaveras Cold Case Task Force

 Identifying the Victims of Serial Killers

-This duo of killers left numerous victims, including whole families, whose remains were never identified.
+The Wilseyville Serial Killings left numerous victims, including whole families, whose remains were never identified.
 Over 1,000 pieces of human bone fragments and teeth were discovered at the scene of these horrific crimes.
-Some of these bones have been classified by experts as belonging to babies and toddlers.
-It is believed there may be victims who have remained unknown all these years, and the team intends to identify these nameless victims and ensure that they are remembered and their stories can be brought to light.
+Experts have classified some of these bones as belonging to infants and toddlers.
+It is believed there may be victims who have remained unknown all these years, and the team intends to identify these nameless victims, ensure that they are remembered, and bring their stories to light.

 Identifying the ParrotTs Ferry Jane Doe